Ahmedkhalil-Mama/Automated-Workflows-for-All-Atom-Resin-and-Peptide-Adsorption-Modeling/SimStack Workflow/README.md

-# Simstack Workflow: GenChromatographyResin for generating atomistic models for chromatography resins
+# SimStack Workflow: GenChromatographyResin for generating atomistic models for chromatography resins

 # Table of contents
 - [Aims](#Aims)